gjedeer/tuntox/README.md

     ./tuntox -C /path/to/the/config/directory/

-Tuntox currently does not fork, so if you want it to run at system startup, add something like this to /etc/rc.local:
+To daemonize on startup, add -D:

-    /path/to/tuntox &
+    /path/to/tuntox -D

 Or, if you run something like supervisord or systemd, you're welcome to contribute a configuration file for the system of your choice (see #3, #4, #6)